mpampuch/nextflow-notes/README.md

 Whichever way you choose to assign a variable is up to you.

+### The `.collectFile` channel operator

+The `collectFile` operator allows you to write one or more new files based on the contents of a channel.

+More information on how this works can be found [here](https://training.nextflow.io/advanced/operators/#collectfile).

 ### Channel operators for text files

 Nextflow also offers a lot of channel operators for working with common text file formats (e.g. `.txt`, `.csv`, `.json`).
 More information on these and how they work can be found [here](https://training.nextflow.io/basic_training/operators/#text-files).

 ### The `file` method for creating file paths